FAA5.I Determining Benefits : 03 Expenses : D NA Utility Expenses and Allowances

 Water services expense.

-Well maintenance expenses including the following:
+Well maintenance expenses include any of the following:

 Chemicals for water treatment